FrancoBrizuela96/countryVote/README.md

 4 - You should now be able to open your browser and navigate to this URL, application should be live! => http://localhost:5173/

+5 - Project is also visible on production environment!
+Follow this link => https://country-vote.vercel.app/

 My Approach:

 -   I decided to use React with Typescript for this project (that's always my preference).